PetervdWal/bbr-api/readme.md

 ## Contributing
 Found any bugs?
-Please create a ticket in the Issues section
+Please create a ticket in the Issues section: [Issue-tracker-github](https://github.com/PetervdWal/bbr-api/issues)

 Want to add an improvement?
-Please create a pull request with a proper description of what changed and why.
+Please create a pull request with a proper description of what changed and why: [Pull-Requests-github]()

 ## License
 The source code for this wrapper is licensed under the MIT license, which you can find in the [MIT-LICENSE.txt](/mit-license.txt) file.